closeio/making.close.com/_posts/2022-01-03-rebase-tips-and-tricks/index.md

 When developing a feature, you may end up changing your mind a few times while implementing, maybe due to something that appeared while developing or the part of the project requires to use something else.
 Another reason could be missed logic when planning or other unpredictable things.
 When this happens, and you commit each change, you end up having a bunch of commits, or maybe more than a half are not related anymore to the current logic.
 In this case, you can use an interactive rebase to change your commits in a feature branch.

-Intereactive rebase — commits in your current branch:
+Interactive rebase — commits in your current branch, pass `-i` option with a particular commit:

 ```sh
 git rebase -i HEAD~{number of commits}
 ```

-Interactive rebase — from another branch, pass `-i` option to the command:
+Interactive rebase — from another branch, pass `-i` option with reference to the `main` branch:

 ```sh
 git rebase -i main
 ```

 Rebase is not recommended to use in a public branch.
 As we know so far, the rebase can change git history and, affect other developers' work.
-Also, the history will be affected.
 In this case, it is recommended to use merge.

 ```sh
 git checkout staging